Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 • Anti-HIV medications (called antiretroviral therapy or ART) can control the effects of HIV infection and allow children to live without complications.

-See also HIV infection in adults.
+(See also HIV infection in adults.)

-There are two human immunodeficiency viruses:
+There are 2 human immunodeficiency viruses:

 • HIV-1